dskinnion/Gov1347_Blog/posts/7_Blog_Post_Shocks.md

 ***We should use a train-test split and make sure to check test accuracy.***

 Because our data was split into observations by candidate (i.e. for each poll there were actually two observations, one for Trump and one for Biden), I decided to fit two different regression models.
-I decided to

 I did this for two reasons:
 * I did not like how the 2 party vote share made it seem like 100% of people voted for either Trump or Biden.
 I thought it would be interesting to see if there were any trends relating to people refusing to vote for either candidate depending on Coronavirus Cases. (i.e. I wondered if people would be less inclined to vote for either major candidate because they lose faith in the parties to solve the pandemic issue.)